-Encourage your child to use English in everyday situations, encourage them to watch the news.
+At home, encourage your child to use English in everyday situations, encourage them to watch the news.

-Science - BBC Bitesize has Science pages that will help the student to understand each section of their Science lessons.
+Science - At home - BBC Bitesize has Science pages that will help the student to understand each section of their Science lessons.

 How will the curriculum be matched to my child's needs?